-If you print photos often, a home printer offers instant gratification, convenience, and can even save on print costs in the long run compared to going through a lab.
+If you print photos often, a home printer offers instant gratification and convenience and can even save on print costs in the long run compared to going through a lab.
 But, thanks to technology like Zink and print-to-film, you don’t even have to be at home to print your photos.
-From high-end inkjet models (which can handle those gallery prints) to portable wireless units, here are the best photo printers for 2019.
+From high-end inkjet models (which can handle those gallery prints) to portable wireless units, we rounded up the best photo printers for 2021.

-- Best inkjet photo printer: Epson Expression Photo HD XP-15000
+- The best inkjet photo printer: Epson Expression Photo HD XP-15000

 Why should you buy this?
 Print quality to appease the most demanding audience, but without the huge price tag.

 Who’s it for?
-Photographers who want high-quality prints without the high price.
+Photographers who want high-quality prints without breaking the bank.